Jela Krečič

+Jela Krečič Žižek (née Krečič; born February 26, 1979) is a Slovenian writer and journalist.

+Personal life and education

+Jela Krečič born on 26 February 1979.
+After graduating from grammar school, she enrolled in the study of cultural studies at the Faculty of Social Sciences in Ljubljana.
+She graduated in 2002 at the Faculty of Social Sciences of the University of Ljubljana.
+In 2009, under the mentorship of Mladen Dolar, she earned a PhD in philosophy from the Faculty of Arts.

 Her father is the architectural historian Peter Krečič.
-Her husband is the philosopher Slavoj Žižek.

-Life and career

-Jela Krečič graduated in 2002 at the Faculty of Social Sciences of the University of Ljubljana; in 2009, under the mentorship of Mladen Dolar, she earned a PhD in philosophy from the Faculty of Arts.
 She has been married to Slavoj Žižek since 2013.

+Career

 She was employed by the newspaper Delo; in December 2013 her exclusive interview with Julian Assange was published by the newspaper in Slovenian and English.
 As of 2020 her personal opus, after 2002, includes over 500 bibliographic units.